 The DRS migration threshold allows you to specify which recommendations are generated and then applied (when the virtual machines involved in the recommendation are in fully automated mode) or shown (if in manual mode).
-This threshold is also a measure of how much cluster imbalance across host (CPU and memory) loads is acceptable.
+This threshold is a measure of how aggressive DRS is in recommending migrations to improve VM happiness.

 After a recommendation receives a priority level, this level is compared to the migration threshold you set.
 If the priority level is less than or equal to the threshold setting, the recommendation is either applied (if the relevant virtual machines are in fully automated mode) or displayed to the user for confirmation (if in manual or partially automated mode.)